Luo-Yihong/luo-yihong.github.io/_pages/about.md

 I am a final year PhD student at [Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Prof. [Jing Tang](https://scholar.google.com/citations?hl=zh-CN&user=0S4cpyoAAAAJ).
 My research interests are developing **Efficient Generative Models**, and building **Few-Step Text-to-Image/Video Diffusion Models** for high-quality and real-time generation.
 I am also interested in **Graph Neural Networks**.

 Academic Service: reviewer for ICML, ICLR, NeurIPS, CVPR, ICCV, etc.

+> I am expecting to graduate in December 2025 and am actively seeking opportunities in industrial research roles within China and the broader Asian region.
+If you are interested in discussing potential opportunities, please don't hesitate to reach out.

 > If you're interested in collaborating or exploring potential research opportunities, please don't hesitate to reach out (带带哥们).